maxim-ai/Maze-Game/README.md

 Hello,  welcome to the Maze Game.

-This project implements a complete maze game from scratch using JAVA language.\
+This project is a complete maze game from scratch.\
 The project consists of three parts: A,B,C.

 ### Part A
-- Implements Kruskal and Prim maze generation algorithms.
+- Implemented Kruskal and Prim maze generation algorithms.
-- Implements BFS, DFS, Best first search algorithms to solve the maze.
+- Implemented BFS, DFS, Best first search algorithms to solve the maze.

 ### Part B
 - Maze compression using serialization.